greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 ### <a id="topic46"></a>Optimal Location for Column Compression Settings

 The best practice is to set the column compression settings at the level where the data resides.
-See [Example 5](#topic52), which shows a table with a partition depth of 2. `RLE_TYPE` compression is added to a column at the subpartition level.
+See [Example 5](#topic52), which shows a table with a partition depth of 2. `RLE_TYPE` compression is added to a column at the sub-partition level.

 ### <a id="topic47"></a>Storage Parameters Examples